This information is part of the Colgate University catalog, 2020–21.

 Study Groups and Field Projects

 Study Groups Periodically, the Africana and Latin American Studies Program has sponsored study groups in Africa, Latin America, or the Caribbean under the direction of faculty members associated with the program.
 Decisions on the awarding of credits are set prior to the consolidation of each study group.
-See Off-Campus Study for further information about an interdisciplinary study group in Jamaica.
+See Off-Campus Study for further information about interdisciplinary study groups in Jamaica; Trinidad; and Capetown, South Africa.

 Model African Union Project The Africana and Latin American Studies Program participates in the Model African Union, held each spring at Howard University, Washington, D.C.
 Highlights of the trip include visits to the embassies of the African countries the Colgate team is representing, as well as engaging in debate with student representatives from over thirty colleges and universities across the country.
 The program is offered as a half-credit course, ALST 290.